 Finally, here is how you can unblock BBC iPlayer with a Smart DNS proxy:

-Install Smart DNS on your PC, laptop, smartphone, or tablet.
-You could also install them on routers, gaming consoles, or Smart TVs.
+Configure the Smart DNS on your PC, laptop, smartphone, or tablet.
+Alternatively, you can install it on routers, gaming consoles, or Smart TVs.

 The Planets premiered on May 28 on BBC Two.
-If you want to watch the first episode again, you can stream it on BBC iPlayer.
-But if you have no idea what the show is about, here’s what the channel says:
+If you want to watch the first episode again, you can replay it on BBC iPlayer.
+But if you have no idea what the show is about, read what the content providers have to say:

 “In this major landmark series, Professor Brian Cox tells the extraordinary life story of our solar system.
-For four and a half billion years each of the planets has been on an incredible journey, filled with astonishing spectacle and great drama.
-Using the data from our very latest explorations of the solar system combined with groundbreaking CGI this series reveals the unimaginable beauty and grandeur of eight planets whose stories we are only just beginning to understand.
+For four and a half billion years, each of the planets has been on an incredible journey, filled with astonishing spectacle and high drama.
+Using the data from our very latest explorations of the solar system combined with groundbreaking CGI, this series reveals the unimaginable beauty and grandeur of eight planets whose stories we are only just beginning to understand.